Brittle

 Though crushed beneath Feet of Scorn,

-I was no longer Brittle or Maimed.
+I was no longer Brittle nor Maimed.

 Then the Daystar cried,

-“All belongs to me!
+“All belongs to Me!

-You have not died,
+Child, you have not died,

-You have Power you cannot See.”
+You possess Power you cannot See.”

-I was blessed with Deep Sleep.
+Blessed with Deep Sleep.

-As years blinked by under many Moons,
+The years blinked by under many Moons,

 Surfaces became Smooth.